Ralph Sadleir: Marriage

-Sadleir delighted in hawking, hunting and the pleasures of country life; was famous for his noble table, his great hospitality to his neighbours, and his abundant charity to the poor.
+Sadleir delighted in hawking, hunting and the pleasures of country life; was famous for his noble table, his hospitality to his neighbours, and his charity to the poor.
 Isaac Walton in his "The Compleat Angler" noted how Sadleir was attached to the diversion of hunting.
 "To-morrow morning we will meet a pack of otter dogs of noble Mr. Sadler's, upon Amwell Hill, who will be there so early, that they intend to prevent the sun rising."
 In Walton's account, hounds met an hour before sunrise.
 Ralph Sadleir states that he will have the otter's skin, worth 10 shillings, for gloves "the best defence against wet weather".
-The otterhound pack that Ralph established evolved into the Essex Otter Hounds eventually becoming, through amalgamation, the Eastern Counties Otter Hounds, then the Eastern Counties Mink Hounds, following the ban on otter hunting, surviving to this day as the Eastern Counties Mink Hunt.
+The otterhound pack that Ralph established evolved into the Essex Otter Hounds eventually becoming, through amalgamation, the Eastern Counties Otter Hounds, then the Eastern Counties Mink Hounds, following the ban on otter hunting, still in existence as the Eastern Counties Mink Hunt.

+Death

 He died without issue on 12 February 1661 and was buried in the parish church at Standon.
 His death brought to an end the male line of the Sadleir family.
-The Standon estate was inherited by his nephew, Walter (1609 – 1678), eldest surviving son of his sister, Gertrude, who married Walter Aston, 1st Lord Aston of Forfar (1584–1639).
-His widow continued to live at Standon until her death in late 1571 or early 1572.
+On 5 March an inventory "of all and singular the Goods, Chattells, and Debts of Ralph Sadler, late of Stondon Lordship, in the County of Hertford, Esq. deceased" was taken.
+The Standon estate was inherited by his nephew, Walter (1609 – 1678), eldest surviving son of his sister, Gertrude, who married Walter Aston, 1st Lord Aston of Forfar (1584 – 1639).
+His widow continued to live at Standon until her death in late 1671 or early 1672.

 Although there are elaborate monuments for his father and grandfather, no monument was erected for him, unless, as Major Sadleir-Stoney suggests, it was one that stands at the east side of the chancel, of which the brass has been taken away.